sparkfish/augraphy/doc/source/augmentations/delaunay.rst

 ---------
 Example 1
 ---------
-In this example, a VoronoiTessellation instance with  Perlin Noise set to True is initialized, a background pattern is created and the patch is passed through the original image like a Sliding Window.
-The number of points on the geometric plane is set in between 500 and 800.
-The number of horizontal edge points is set between 1 and 50.
+In this example, a Delaunay Tessellation instance with  Noise type is set to "random", if the perlin is selected (randomly) from the algorithm, a background pattern is created and the patch is passed through the original image like a Sliding Window.
+The range of number of points on the geometric plane is set in between 500 and 800.
+The range of number of horizontal edge points is set between 50 and 100.
+The range of number of vertical points is set between 50 and 100.
-The number of vertical points is set between 1 and 50.
-The shape (h,w) of the pattern patch is set to 20 which passes through the Original Image like a Sliding Window.

 Code example: